FreeRTOS/iot-reference-esp32/AWSSetup.md

 # AWS IoT Core Setup
-In case you already have an AWS account and user created, you can skip steps 1 and 2 and directly got to step3 (Registering your board with AWS IoT).
+In case you already have an AWS account and user created, you can skip steps 1 and 2 and directly got to step 3 (Registering your board with AWS IoT).

 ## 1 Sign up for an AWS account